Henry James Pye

 Henry James Pye (/paɪ/; 20 February 1745 – 11 August 1813) was an English poet, and Poet Laureate from 1790 until his death.
-His appointment owed nothing to poetic achievement, and was probably a reward for political favours.
-Pye was merely a competent prose writer, who fancied himself as a poet, earning the derisive label of poetaster.
+His appointment as laureate owed nothing to poetic achievement and may have been awarded to him as compensation for the loss of his seat in Parliament.
+Pye was a competent prose writer who fancied himself as a poet, earning the derisive label of poetaster.